Luxury Hotel Market

 -

-In October 2021, a luxury hotel brand introduced its first all-inclusive resort in the Maldives, offering personalized wellness retreats and indulgent dining experiences for upscale clientele.
+In October 2021, a leading luxury hotel brand launched its first all-inclusive resort in the Maldives, featuring personalized wellness retreats and high-end dining experiences.
+This debut targeted upscale travelers seeking immersive relaxation in a tropical setting.

 -